Urination: Urination and sexual activity

+In humans

+In human males, the internal urethral sphincter usually contracts during orgasm in order to prevent urination or retrograde ejaculation.

-Urolagnia, a paraphilia, is an inclination to obtain sexual enjoyment by looking at or thinking of urine or urination.
-Urine may be consumed, or the person may bathe in it.
-Drinking urine is known as urophagia, though uraphagia refers to the consumption of urine regardless of whether the context is sexual.
+Urolagnia is a paraphilia related to the act, sight, or smell of urine or urination.
+Urine may be consumed, or the person may bathe in it; this is known colloquially as a golden shower.
 Involuntary urination during sexual intercourse is common, but rarely acknowledged.
 In one survey, 24% of women reported involuntary urination during sexual intercourse; in 66% of patients urination occurred on penetration, while in 33% urine leakage was restricted to orgasm.

+In other animals

 Female kob may exhibit urolagnia during sex; one female will urinate while the other sticks her nose in the stream.

+Some mammals urinate on themselves in order to attract mates during the rut or urinate on other individuals before mating with them.
 A male Patagonian mara, a type of rodent, will stand on his hind legs and urinate on a female's rump, to which the female may respond by spraying a jet of urine backwards into the face of the male.
 The male's urination is meant to repel other males from his partner while the female's urination is a rejection of any approaching male when she is not receptive.
 Both anal digging and urination are more frequent during the breeding season and are more commonly done by males.

 A male porcupine urinates on a female porcupine prior to mating, spraying the urine at high velocity.

 Electric shock injuries and deaths

+In 2008 in London, a person died when they were urinating alongside a railway track at a train station and they received an electric shock.
+The person received the electric shock when their stream of urine connected with the electric current from the live third rail.

-In 2010 in Washington state a person who had died had received burns injuries on their body that were related to receiving an electric shock.
-It is thought that an electrical current had traveled through their stream of urine and into their body.
+In 2010 in Washington state, a person who had died had received burns injuries on their body that were related to receiving an electric shock.
+It is thought that an electric current had traveled through their stream of urine and into their body.
 It is thought that the person had urinated into a roadside ditch and a live wire that was lying in the ditch gave the person an electric shock.

-In 2014 in Spain a person died when they were urinating on a lamp post and they received an electric shock.
-It was reported that it is thought possible the person received the electric shock when an electric current traveled through the stream of urine and into the person's body.
+In 2014 in Spain, a person died while urinating on a lamp post when he received an electric shock, which may have traveled through the stream of urine and into his body.